krisztianloki/ess_plcfactory/doc/plcf.md

 # PLCF Language

 The PLCF Language (PLCF#) is a simple embedded domain-specific language for use in template files.
-It has successfully been used with template files that generate TIA Portial files as well as EPICS database records.
-The main purpose of PLCF# is to name properties, which will be sustituted with corresponding values from CCDB, and perform simple operations on those properties.
+It has successfully been used with template files that generate TIA Portal files as well as EPICS database records.
+The main purpose of PLCF# is to name properties, which will be substituted with corresponding values from CCDB, and perform simple operations on those properties.

 ## Format

 The general format of an expression in PLCF# is `[PLCF# <expression> ]`.

-A simple examle is `[PLCF# PropertyInteger02 + 1 ]`.
+A simple example is `[PLCF# PropertyInteger02 + 1 ]`.
 In this case, CCDB is used to resolve the reference to `PropertyInteger02` of the given device, and add `1` to it.

 In general, PLCF# expressions are valid Python expressions, with the addition of a limited number of keywords, which are specified further below, calls to user-defined functions, and properties, which need to refer to entries in CCDB.